temporalio/documentation/docs/java/workflows.md

 Workflow interface methods must have one of the following annotations:

 - **@WorkflowMethod** denotes the starting point of Workflow execution.
-Worklfow Execution completes when this methods returns.
+Workflow Execution completes when this methods returns.
 - **@SignalMethod** indicates that this method is a signal handler method and that it can react to external signals.
 It can have parameters which can contain the signal payload.
 It does not return a value, so it must have a `void` return type.
 - **@QueryMethod** indicates that this method can be used to query the Workflow's state at any time during its execution.
   It can have parameters which can be used to filter a subset of the Workflow's state that it returns.
 Since it does return a value it must have a non `void` return type.